myselfbasil/GitFlow/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
+Contributions to GitFlow Spotlight are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 ## Types of Contributions